Shear wall: Jump form method

 Jump forming, also known as climbing forming, is a method of construction whereby the walls are cast in discrete lifts.
 It is a stop-start process with day joints formed at each lift level.
 Similar to slip forming, jump forming is only efficient for structures with repetition of wall arrangement.
 Moreover, it is convenient for adding connections and extrusions at the floor level due to the discrete features.
 Nevertheless, the inclusion of day joints leaves higher chances for defects and imperfections.

 Tunnel form method

 Tunnel form construction uses a formwork system to cast slabs and walls as a single pour operation.
 It is suitable for cellular structures with regular repetition of both horizontal and vertical members.
 The advantage of this method is that the construction can progress vertically and horizontally at the same time, thereby increasing the integrity and stability of the structure.

+Composite plate shear walls (SpeedCore)

+Recent advancements in high-rise lateral force resistance include the development of concrete-filled composite steel plate shear walls, often referred to as SpeedCore.
+This non-proprietary system uses prefabricated outer steel plates connected by cross-tie rods, which act as permanent formwork and structural reinforcement for an inner concrete core.
+Because the steel panels can be erected concurrently with the rest of the steel framing, the system eliminates the curing delays and temporary formwork required for traditional cast-in-place reinforced concrete cores, accelerating construction schedules.

+Initial research adapting composite plate shear walls for commercial building applications and seismic resilience was led by renowned structural engineer Ron Klemencic of Magnusson Klemencic Associates..
+The research was conducted at Purdue University by structural engineering professor Amit H. Varma and at University at Buffalo by structural engineering professor Michel Bruneau.
+The system has since been incorporated into the American Institute of Steel Construction (AISC) and American Society of Civil Engineers (ASCE) building standards.

 Nonplanar shear walls

-Due to functional requirements, the designer may choose non planar sections as opposed to the planar sections like rectangular/bar bell sections.
+Due to functional requirements, the designer may choose nonplanar sections as opposed to the planar sections like rectangular/bar bell sections.
 Nonplanar sections require 3D analysis and are a research area.